 Any change you make here will only be visible when this page is viewed from a mobile device.

 When using the responsive feature for different screen sizes, please remember that, for the three different views that you can edit ("Desktop" / "Tablet" / "Mobile"), we use a cascading rule.

 the modifications made on the "Desktop" view will have an impact on both the "Tablet" and "Mobile" views;

 the modifications made to the "Tablet" view will only affect the "Mobile" view;

 the modifications made on the "Mobile" view will not reflect on any other view.

 Therefore, any change you make now in the mobile view will only be reflected on mobile devices, and not on tablets and desktops.

-Next, use the available options to change the spacing, the color, and any other visual elements from your menu:
+Use the available options to edit the menu design and change the spacing, the color, and any other visual elements from it:

 For example, I've changed the color of the menu icon: